linyubupa/glm_asr_vllm/README.md

 An audio speech recognition (ASR) project that integrates the GLM-ASR model with vLLM for high-performance inference.
 This project provides both local inference capabilities and a scalable API server using Docker.

+This project is an extension/supplement to the original [GLM-ASR project](https://github.com/zai-org/GLM-ASR), adding vLLM integration for production-ready deployment and OpenAI-compatible API support.

 ## Features

 - **Audio Transcription**: Transcribe audio files using GLM-ASR model